quynhchristinavu/pquynhvu.github.io/content/posts/personal/2024-wrapup/_index.md

 <body>
 <p style="margin-left: 1em;">
-	<b> Don't sacrifice my peace of mind to please others.</b> Learning to set boundaries and put myself first without guilt is well worth it.
+	<b> Don't sacrifice your peace of mind to please others.</b> Learning to set boundaries and put yourself first without guilt is well worth it.
 </p>
 </body>